Qrita: High-performance Top-k and Top-p using Pivot-based Truncation and Selection: Evaluation

-With Runs I and J, we also observe the benefit of quaternary search over the sorting-based algorithms, where it provides about 38\% and 70\% reduction in latency, proving the benefit of the more memory-efficient search based algorithm over the sorting-based algorithm.
-Note that the configuration of Run J is identical to the naive Pytorch baseline.
+Comparing Runs I and J against Runs C and E, we also observe \textbf{the benefit of quaternary search over the sorting-based algorithms}, where it provides about 38\% and 70\% reduction in latency, proving the benefit of the more memory-efficient search-based algorithm over the sorting-based algorithm.
+Note that the configuration of Run J is identical to the naive PyTorch baseline.